Alfakynz/WildLight/README.md

 ### Mod

 - Fixes Deeper and Darker portal particles (remove particles from the portal when PhysicsMod is installed)
+- Fixes Wildfire (Friends&Foes) particles (remove particles from the wildfire when PhysicsMod is installed)

 ### Built-in resource pack